calinux-py/EphemeralRMM/readme.md

 [<img src="https://github.com/calinux-py/Ephemeral/blob/main/Ephemeral/config/ephproc.png?raw=true" alt="Ephemeral Logo" width="39%">](https://github.com/calinux-py/Ephemeral)

 ## PowerShell Agents
-- **Agent.ps1**: used for checking status of all client agents.
+- **Agent.ps1**: used for checking statuses of all client agents.
 Returns output back to user in Discord.
 - **Agent2.ps1**: used for running shell commands and returning output back to the user in Discord.
 - **Agent3.ps1**: used for monitoring new processes and updating the user in Discord.